JModi16/Pilates/README.md

 3\.
 As a regular visitor, I need to find information on existing classes which may be additional offered during the week.
 4\.
 As a regular visitor, I need to check social-media links, so I can join and keep up to date with events, offers and classes available.

-**\### Design, Layout & Structure**
+#### **Design, Layout & Structure**
 <br/>I chose to have a bright, clean, bold design mainly using blue for my Navigation bar and Footer and Form.
-I sed(#004aad) which is bootstrap primary blue color with lots of visual content such as large eye-catching images.

-\#### \*\*Wireframes\*\*

-INFORMATION TO FOLLOW

-        ### Design, Layout & Structure

-I chose to have a bright, clean, bold design mainly using blue for my Navigation bar and Footer and Form.
-I sed(#004aad) which is bootstrap primary blue color with lots of visual content such as large eye-catching images.
+I used(#004aad) which is bootstrap primary blue color with lots of visual content such as large eye-catching images.

 #### **Wireframes**